3677 Multivariate Data Analysis , 5 sp

 Self-study: Preparing for the weekly lectures (reading about the concepts covered during the lectures, analysing examples etc), 24 h.

-Article reviews (preparation and reporting), 40 h.
+Article reviews and computer assignments (preparation, data analysis and reporting), 64 h.

 Final exam (preparation, writing and evaluation), 20 h.

 Final exam (open book) 40%

 - Hair, J. F., Black, W.C, Babin, B. J. & Anderson, R. E. (2018).
 Multivariate data analysis: (a global perspective (subtitle in earlier versions)).
 8th ed. or earlier.
 Upper Saddle River (N.J.): Prentice Hall.

 Selected chapters as specified by the instructor.

 Student who have completed the 8 ECTS version of this course (code 3613) cannot take this 5 ECTS version.